openfaas/docs/docs/cli/templates.md

 ```

 ##### Node.js 12 `node12` - Access to the raw body
-Set the environment variable `RAW_BODY` to `true` to set the `context.body` to the request body buffer rather than parsing it as JSON
+Set the environment variable `RAW_BODY` to `true` to set the `context.body` to the original request body rather than the default behavior of parsing it as JSON.

+This is useful where the original body needs to be passed to the function code without any parsing or processing.
+For instance, when working with binary data, or verifying the signature of a webhook.

 ```yaml
   environment: